voluntarily/vly2/docs/gettingstarted.md

 This guide covers some recommended ways to get yourself set up for development on the Voluntarily Platform Refer to OS-specific guides for your machine to get started.
+* If you get stuck with errors anywhere in the process, write down what the error says, and try googling parts of the error to solve it
+* If you are still stuck, ask for help in the gitter channel - [Gitter Chatroom](https://gitter.im/voluntarily/community "Chatroom")
+* When you find a solution, please write down what you did to solve it, and post it on the [Voluntarily Wiki](https://voluntarily.atlassian.net/servicedesk/customer/portal/2/group/3/create/16 "Wiki")

 ## Windows